Two Fat Ladies: Theme song

-Deaths

-Paterson died of lung cancer on 10 August 1999, aged 71, one month after diagnosis.
-The day before she died, she asked Dickson Wright to bring her a tin of caviar but when Dickson Wright arrived at the hospital, Paterson had already died.
-Dickson Wright said that after Paterson's funeral, she ate the caviar as a tribute to her friend.
-Dickson Wright died in the Edinburgh Royal Infirmary on 15 March 2014 from pneumonia induced by an undisclosed illness.
-She was 66.

 Cookbooks

 "The Two Fat Ladies" produced four cookbooks which accompanied each of the four television series.
 In order: Two Fat Ladies: Gastronomic Adventures (with Motorbike and Sidecar), The Two Fat Ladies Ride Again, The Two Fat Ladies: Full Throttle and Two Fat Ladies Obsessions.

-DVD release
+Release

+A 5 VHS boxed set was released in the United States in 1997 by New River Media.
+Each containing three episodes from the first two seasons, except for the fifth volume which contains "A Christmas Feast" for the Wolvesey Boys Choir.

 The Two Fat Ladies DVD set was released in the United States in July 2008.
 The Acorn Media UK set includes a 40-minute BBC tribute to Paterson, biographies of the stars and "six yummo recipes" in a booklet.
 It contains all 24 episodes across four discs.
 The show had previously been released in Britain as a Region 2 DVD set.